rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 For EUA collections, the EADID is “eua” followed by a four-digit series number (holding zeros are used, for example eua0301).
 The alpha and numerical portions are not separated by a space.
 [Legacy note: Historically the EADID for EUA collections also included a shortened form of the title, for ex. eua0029senate.
 After the migration to ASpace we have shifted to using just euaXXXX.]

-**EAD Location**

-Do not use--leave blank.

-[Legacy note: Records migrated from the Emory Finding Aids Database include an EAD location.]

-**Finding Aid Date**

-Do not use--leave blank.

-[Legacy note: Records migrated from the Emory Finding Aids Database include a finding aid date, which should be left intact because it indicates the date the finding aid was originally encoded.
-We are not using this field for new resource records going forward because ArchivesSpace will have that metadata elsewhere.]

 **Finding Aid Author (Required)**

 Manually enter: “Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University”